donnyhyun/parking-api/backend/README.md

 user:
 - POST `/park` : Park a vehicle and create parking ticket.
 - POST `/exit` : Exit a vehicle and opens up space.
+- POST `/register` : Register new user.
+- POST `/login` : User authentication using JWT.

 admin:
 - GET `/tickets` : Get all parking tickets from all parking lots.
+- GET `/tickets?lot_id=<id>` : Get tickets from the specific lot.
-- GET `/parking-lots` : List of parking lots.
+- GET `/parking-lots` : List of all parking lots.
 - GET `/lot/<lot_id>` : List of parking slots by the lot number.
+- GET `/users` : Get all users.
+- GET `/vehicles` : Get all vehicles information.
+- POST `/exit/force` : Force exit a vehicle.
+- POST `/deactivate` : Deactivate user account and remove vehicles.

 todo:
-- GET `/all` : List of all parking spaces sorted by lot.
 - GET `/empty/<lot_id>` : List of empty spaces in the lot.
-- GET `/tickets?lot_id=<id>` : Get tickets from the specific lot.
 - GET `/ticket/<plate>`: Get the ticket of a specific vehicle